Explanatory notes for business rates

 Non-domestic rates

-Read more about business rates on GOV.UK, including transitional and other reliefs.
+Read more about business rates on GOV.UK.

 Rateable value

 Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the valuation officers of the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.
-Officers draw up and maintain a full list of all rateable values; view values on the VOA's website.

 The rateable value of your property is shown on the front of your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date, specified in legislation.
-For the current rating list, this date was set as 1 April 2021.
+For the current rating list, this date was set as 1 April 2024.

 Non-domestic rating multiplier

-We work out the business rates bill by multiplying the rateable value of the property by the appropriate multiplier.
-There are two multipliers: the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
+Central Bedfordshire Council works out the business rates bill for a property by multiplying the rateable value of the property by the appropriate non-domestic multiplier.
+There are five multipliers:

-The current multipliers are shown on the front of your bill.
+The current multipliers are shown on your bill.

 Business rates instalments